Top 10 Worst Racing Crashes

 Adam Petty’s Death in 2000

-He was envisioned to be the best racer of his time until his death in May 2000 from a stuck throttled that saw him crash straight on a wall.
-He died instantly.
-Another great talent died the same year from the same racing car problem.
-The same year restrictor plates on racing cars were introduced.
+He was envisioned to be the best racer of his time until his death in May 2000 from a stuck throttled that saw him crash straight on a wall during a Busch 200 NASCAR Nationwide Series practice.
+He got loose on turn three which resulted to a head on against a wall.
+He died instantly due to a basilar skull fracture.
+Another great talent, Kenny Irwin Jr. died the same year from the same racing car problem.
+To avoid having the same accident again, that same year restrictor plates on racing cars were introduce.
+However, it was abandoned after the September Cup race.
+This resulted to another death of a racer, Dale Earnhardt due to the same problem.
+This forced the NASCAR to mandate head-and-neck restraints.

 Death of Mr. Indianapolis